Rutiana Dwi Wahyunengseh

 • Poverty and digital divide: A study in urban poor neighborhoods

-Tri Mulyaningsih, Rutiana Wahyunengseh, and Sri Hastjarjo
+Tri Mulyaningsih, Rutiana Wahyunengseh, Sri Hastjarjo